bhongy/docker-coding-sandbox/go/README.md

 ```

 > Note: there is an "Analysis Tools Missing" issue from `gocode-gomod`.
 It is not needed since we use `gopls`.
 If it bugs you, press "install" button when vscode extension prompt from "Analysis Tools Missing".

+## To publish image to docker hub

+`bhongy/vscode-remote-devcontainer.go` on docker hub builds a new image on merges to the branch `publish-image/go` using `go/.devcontainer/Dockerfile`.